zongtingwei/Omicskills/README.md

 Bioinformatics workflows are often scattered across many small prompt collections, tool-specific notes, and one-off agent instructions.

-**Omics Skills** brings those patterns together into a more consistent repository structure.
+**Bioclaw_Skills_Hub** brings those patterns together into a more consistent repository structure.
 The goal is to provide a skill library that is easier to curate, easier to route, and easier to reuse across different omics settings, including transcriptomics, single-cell analysis, epigenomics, metagenomics, proteomics, structural biology, and general bioinformatics.

 ## What You Will Find Here